reazon-research/reazon-research.github.io/source/blog/2024-08-01-ReazonSpeech.rst

 enhancing its versatility across a wide range of platforms.
 Leveraging the ONNX runtime, which is independent of the PyTorch framework, simplifies the setup process, facilitating seamless integration across diverse environments.
-This adaptability ensures practical application on various devices, including Linux, macOS, Windows, embedded systems, Android, and iOS.
+This adaptability ensures practical application on various devices even without GPU, including Linux, macOS, Windows, embedded systems, Android, and iOS.

 For more details about the supported platforms, please refer to the `Sherpa-ONNX's documentation <https://k2-fsa.github.io/sherpa/onnx/index.html>`_.